 The field of financial therapy arose in the aftermath of the Great Recession of 2007-2008, although its roots go back to the 1990s, when researchers began to look more closely at the psychological and emotional aspects of money.
 In 2019 the Financial Therapy Association (FTA) implemented its Certified Financial Therapist (CFT-I) program for both financial and mental health professionals.

 One of the founders of the FTA is Rick Kahler, a financial planner and therapist whose research on people’s emotional and psychological relationship with money found that 90% of financial decisions are made emotionally.
 However, financial planners aren’t trained in behavioral therapy, and therapists don’t have a background in financial planning.
 The goal of financial therapy is to instill in people a positive attitude about their finances, which is the first step in setting and achieving financial goals.

 Like many other aspects of life, when someone changes their perspective about money from negative to positive, they are more likely to think and behave in ways that allow them to build real wealth.
-Erika Rasure, an assistant professor for Maryville University’s online financial services programs, emphasizes the importance of individuals having confidence and faith in themselves to “make the right [financial] decisions no matter what life throws at you.”
+Erika Rasure, an assistant professor for Maryville University’s online finance program, emphasizes the importance of individuals having confidence and faith in themselves to “make the right [financial] decisions no matter what life throws at you.”